 SRPX2 (Sushi-Repeat Containing Protein, X-Linked 2) is a Protein Coding gene.
-Diseases associated with SRPX2 include rolandic epilepsy, mental retardation, and speech dyspraxia and polymicrogyria, bilateral perisylvian.
-GO annotations related to this gene include receptor binding.
+Diseases associated with SRPX2 include rolandic epilepsy - speech dyspraxia and rolandic epilepsy, mental retardation, and speech dyspraxia.
+GO annotations related to this gene include identical protein binding and hepatocyte growth factor binding.
 An important paralog of this gene is CCDC80.

 UniProtKB/Swiss-Prot for SRPX2 Gene